christinereina/supa/README.md

 #### User's years left

 Years left will be calculated by taking the users planet age subtracted from life expectancy.
-Life expectancy will be calculated randomly from 1 - 100.
+Life expectancy will be set at 75 years.

 | Behavior       | Input         | Output  |
 | ------------- |:-------------:| -----:|